Crewe Alexandra F.C.: Sexual abuse scandal

 On 16 November 2016, former Crewe defender Andy Woodward revealed that he had been the victim of child sexual abuse by former football coach Barry Bennell (convicted as a paedophile in the US in 1994) at the club in the 1980s.
 By the time club chairman John Bowler responded to the revelations, on Monday 21 November, six other individuals had contacted the police, with Woodward's Crewe teammate Steve Walters alleging he was another of Bennell's victims.
 Woodward criticised Crewe for failing to apologise.
 On 27 November 2016, a third former Crewe player, Anthony Hughes, revealed that he too had been abused by Bennell, as did Crewe trainee, later Wimbledon and Northern Ireland international Mark Williams.

 Bennell was tried at Liverpool Crown Court in early 2018, and convicted of 50 offences of sexual abuse against 12 boys (and on 20 February 2018 was sentenced to 30 years in prison).
 After the guilty verdicts on 15 February, victims including Andy Woodward and Steve Walters read statements outside court.
 Crewe Alexandra expressed its "deepest sympathies" to Bennell's victims, saying it was not aware of any sexual abuse by Bennell nor had it received any complaint about sexual abuse by him before or during his employment with the club, though this has been disputed.

 Walters accused Crewe of "victim blaming" in a bid to avoid compensation payouts.
 He and at least one other former Crewe player launched High Court damages claims of upwards of £200,000 against the club; an eight-week trial was listed to start in October 2021.
 On 19 March 2019, the Guardian reported Crewe Alexandra planned to contest victims' claims, but later (27 March 2019), reported an apparent U-turn in Crewe's approach; it had agreed an out-of-court financial settlement with one of Bennell's victims.
-Andy Woodward had unsuccessfully sued Crewe for damages in 2004.
+Woodward had unsuccessfully sued Crewe for damages in 2004.